 Develops grammar with the goal of using accurate grammar in presentations and written work.
 Students study various grammar points, practice grammar interactively, and integrate learned grammar into presentations and written work on a wide spectrum of topics.
 May be taken more than once with consent of the program director provided the topics are substantially different.
 Prerequisite: enrolled in ELAB or undergraduate program with appropriate TOEFL score or consent of instructor.

+ESL-195 Reading Writing Workshop (WE)

+Strengthens critical reading, academic writing, and reasoning skills by engaging with a variety of texts.
+Students identify, challenge, and write arguments by practicing summary, analysis, paraphrase, and response to published work as well as work of their peers.
+May be taken more than once with consent of the program director provided the topics are substantially different.
+Prerequisite: enrolled in ELAB or undergraduate program with appropriate TOEFL score or consent of instructor.

 ESL-210 Seminar in Culture

 Develops language skills and explores American culture through texts, art, film, and community engagement.
 May be taken more than once with consent of the program director provided the topics are substantially different.
-Prerequisite: enrolled in ELAB or undergraduate program with

-appropriate TOEFL score or consent of instructor.
+Prerequisite: enrolled in ELAB or undergraduate program with appropriate TOEFL score or consent of instructor.